 Skip to content Skip to footer

-Degradation and rehabilitation programme
+Degradation and Rehabilitation Programme

 The purpose of this programme is to assess the habitat degradation status and implement mitigation measures needed to facilitate the improvement of ecological processes and enhancement of ecosystem functioning in affected areas.